j16r/abaoio/README.md

 ## Cool Features

-Exceptions are very clear.
+  - Exceptions are very clear.
-Objects are made by cloning into a variable with lowercase.
+  - Objects are made by cloning into a variable with lowercase.
 Classes by cloning into capitalized variable identifiers.
-Powerful and simple reflection
+  - Powerful and simple reflection
-Concurrency with actors, futures and coroutines
+  - Concurrency with actors, futures and coroutines
-Very simple design, comprehensive libraries
+  - Very simple design, comprehensive libraries

 ## Basics

-Everything is an object
+  - Everything is an object
-Objects have slots
+  - Objects have slots
-Objects can be assigned to slots
+  - Objects can be assigned to slots
-Methods are a type of object, defined using ()
+  - Methods are a type of object, defined using method(code)

 ### Collections

-Methods that return objects
+  - Methods that return objects
-loop("1", "2") => List
+  - loop("1", "2") => List

 ### Control

-Methods used to control flow
+  - Methods used to control flow
-loop, while, for, if methods
+  - loop, while, for, if methods
-true/false respond to then, else methods
+  - true/false respond to then, else methods